 - Shaky Voice Perhaps the most well-known speech issue is simply a shaky voice.
 When you're talking, it feels like your voice box is shaking along with the rest of your body (and it is).
 That can make it sound like it is cracking or vibrating, both of which are a sign to others that you're nervous.

 - Quiet Voice Those with anxiety - especially social phobia - often find that they also have a hard time speaking up in public.
 This type of quietness is very common, and while not technically a speech pattern, it can make your entire voice and the way you speak sound different to others.
+Although many will think of this in terms of volume, talking down at your feet will also exacerbate the effect.

 - Trouble Putting Thoughts to Words Not all of the speech pattern symptoms of anxiety are physical either.
 Some of them are mental.
 Anxiety can make it much harder to for you to think about the words you're going to say, which can cause you to step over yourself, forget words, replace words with incorrect words, and more.
 Speaking generally has to be natural to be clear, and when you overthink it's not uncommon to find the opposite effect.